Your First 30 Minutes

 - BOOT.md — Startup checklist executed on gateway restart when hooks are enabled.

-There's also BOOTSTRAP.md, a one-time first-run ritual file that gets deleted after it completes.
+There's also BOOTSTRAP.md, an initial setup and governance file.
+Some setups treat it as a one-time ritual that disappears after completion — but in my current production install, BOOTSTRAP.md and related operating docs remain part of the governance layer rather than disappearing after setup.
 And openclaw.json, the configuration file that controls security settings, LLM provider, memory config, and channel bindings.

 Note: Don't Overthink These Yet